 On May 1st, 1964, the original BASIC programming language was released by John Kemeny and Thomas Kurtz, implemented under their direction by a team of Dartmouth College students in New Hampshire.
 Their initial goal was to enable students in fields other than science and mathematics to use computers.
 At the time, nearly all use of computers required writing custom software, which was something only scientists and mathematicians tended to learn.
 Actually, BASIC also was my very first programming language.
 I wrote my first program on a Commodore PET 2000 with an 8 bit Intel 6502 main processor, 8 KB of RAM and a cassette drive when I was 12 years old.
 From my point of view, BASIC was just perfect to learn for an absolute beginner without any idea how a computer really works.
 But, let us take a look into the history of BASIC.

 The real revolution was the development of time-sharing, which allowed multiple remote interactive users to share use of the computer, interacting with the computer from terminals with keyboards and teletype printers, and later display screens, in much the same way as desktop computers or personal computers would be used later.
-At the end of my studies, we had already very cool graphic workstations running UNIX with graphical user interfaces.
+At the end of my computer science study years, we had already very cool graphic workstations running UNIX with graphical user interfaces and compiler based programming languages as e.g., C or C++.

 The original BASIC language was released on May 1, 1964 by John Kemeny and Thomas Kurtz and implemented under their direction by a team of Dartmouth College students.
 The acronym BASIC comes from the name of an unpublished paper by Thomas Kurtz and stood for “Beginner’s All-Purpose Symbolic Instruction Code” – to be as approachable as possible.
 BASIC was designed to allow students to write mainframe computer programs for the Dartmouth Time-Sharing System.
 It was intended specifically for less technical users who did not have or want the mathematical background previously expected.
 Being able to use a computer to support teaching and research was quite novel at the time.